 - For Mapping of LDAP attributes to outgoing claim types, use the following table as a guide to specify how the LDAP attributes will map to the outgoing claim types that will be issued from the rule.

-The LDAP attribute that contains the user names (for example, SAM-Account-Name)
+The LDAP attribute that contains the unique user names (for example, User-Principal-Name or SAM-Account-Name)

-With this claim, AD FS sends attributes with the names givenname, email, and group membership to ArcGIS Online after authenticating the user.
-ArcGIS Online then uses the values received in the givenname and email attributes and populates the full name and the email address of the user account.
+With this claim, AD FS sends attributes with the names givenname, surname, email, and group membership to ArcGIS Online after authenticating the user.
+ArcGIS Online then uses the values received in the givenname, surname, and email attributes and populates the first name, last name, and email address of the user account.
 The values in the group attribute are used to update the user's group membership.

-If you selected the Enable SAML based group membership option when registering AD FS as the enterprise IDP, membership for each user is obtained from the SAML assertion response received from the identity provider every time the user successfully logs in.
-For information on linking enterprise groups, see Create groups.
+If you selected the Enable SAML based group membership option when registering AD FS as the SAML IDP, membership for each user is obtained from the SAML assertion response received from the identity provider every time the user successfully logs in.
+For information on linking SAML groups, see Create groups.

 - Click Finish to finish configuring the AD FS IDP to include ArcGIS Online as a relying party.